gautamabhish/Discord-Bot-/README.md

 ## Usage

-1. Clone or download the repository of your choice.
+1. Clone or download the repository .
 2. Customize the bot's configuration and features to suit your needs.
 3. Deploy the bot to your server and start managing it!